Cleysond10/CombatStatus/README.md

 # CombatStatus
 CombatStatus is a game addon for the MMORPG: The Elder Scrolls Online - ESO.

+Show the combat status when player enters combat or not.

 ===> INSTALLATION <===

 To intall, just unzip the project in the folder where your other addons are installed.